Mobility for learners and staff in adult education

 Eligible organisations: who can apply?

-Organisations holding a valid Erasmus accreditation in adult education are eligible to apply.
+Applicants must hold a valid Erasmus accreditation in adult education on the project start date.

 Mobility consortium